 The Great Pyramids of Giza have been on my bucket list for as long as I can remember.
-Dreaming about seeing the famous structures built over 4,000 years ago and wondering how those giant blocks where put so strategically in place mesmerizes me to this day.
+Dreaming about seeing the famous structures built over 4,000 years ago, the oldest temple complex in Egypt with Abu Simbel in a close second, and wondering how those giant blocks were put so strategically in place mesmerizes me to this day.
 I hope this visitor’s guide will help you make the most of your visit to the Great Pyramids of Giza!

 Depending on where you are staying it may take a long time to get to the entrance of the pyramid complex.
 Traffic in Cairo in insane, so take that into consideration when planning your departure time.
 It is easy to get a taxi or an Uber in Cairo and if I had to choose I’d go with the Uber.
 It will be a flat rate and you won’t have to haggle with the driver.

 Upon arrival, ensure that your driver takes you all the way to the ticket booth.
 If they let you off by the road you’ll have to walk a good distance to the ticket booth and it’s uphill.
 This will also help you to avoid the touts by the road.
 All in all it will be less of a hassle for you.